 Using trusts to avoid inheritance tax

-Trusts are an often overlooked way to manage your estate when you pass away, keeping an element of control over what happens to your assets and how they can be used.
+Trusts offer a way to manage your estate when you pass away, keeping an element of control over what happens to your assets and how they can be used.

-The tax treatment of trusts can also mean they're useful for reducing the amount of inheritance tax that will be paid.
-However, the rules around inheritance tax and trusts are complicated, and it may cost you more.
+The tax treatment of trusts can also mean they're useful for reducing the amount of inheritance tax (IHT) that will be paid.
+However, the rules around inheritance tax and trusts are complicated, and it might cost you more.

-As such, you should think carefully before setting up a trust to avoid inheritance tax.
-They can be expensive, and tax shouldn't be the main reason for setting one up.
+As such, you should think carefully before setting up a trust to avoid inheritance tax, and seek appropriate advice.
+Trusts can be expensive, and tax shouldn't be the main reason for setting one up.

 How do trusts work?

-You'll agree a trust deed, which dictates how the trustees should do that.
+You'll agree a trust deed, which dictates how the trustees should manage the assets.
 You must have confidence in the trustees, as they'll legally own the assets.
-Note that settlors can be trustees too.
+Note that settlors can be trustees, too.

-Assets in trust don't form part of your estate, meaning they won't be included when working out how much inheritance tax is due, providing you live for seven years after placing them into trust.
+Assets in trust don't form part of your estate, meaning they won't be included when working out how much inheritance tax is due, provided you live for seven years after placing the assets into trust.

-They come in many forms, and there can be variations in the rules, depending on the type of trust it is.
+Trusts come in many forms, and the rules can vary depending on the type.

 How are trusts taxed?